arhadthedev/dutyblasm-bytecode/docs/fileformat-binary.md

 2. A list of basic blocks identified by their sequence number.
 The list spans until the end of a stream.
 Each list entry has a variable size and the following structure:
-   1. A list of IDs of all modules that are the tails of the incoming edges of a control flow graph:

-      1. One-byte unsigned integer count of list items
-      2. A sequence of two-byte block identifiers

-      Each ID must either exist inside the module or be equal to 0xffff to denote transition to/from a host.

-   2. A two-level list of borrowed local values grouped by incoming modules.
-      Each top-level list item maps to a local value of the current block;
-      each second-level item describes a borrowed value for each incoming module.

-      1. One-byte unsigned integer total count of list items (number of new local values times a number of the incoming block)
-      2. A sequence of one-byte local value identifiers.
-The incoming module order is the same as in the 2.1

-   3. A list of 32-bit signed integers mapped to `integer` data type of the VM.
+   1. A list of 32-bit signed integers mapped to `integer` data type of the VM.

       1. One-byte unsigned integer total count of list items
       2. A sequence of four-byte native-endian signed numbers